HDest-Community/Teleporter/README.md

-### Usage
----
-- Use Item: Teleport to selected rift.
-This closes the rift.
-- Use + Use Item: Next rift.
-- Zoom + Use + Use Item: Previous rift.

 ### Notes
 ---
 - Teleporters are only found in backpacks at the moment.
 The grenades themselves are found naturally in the world.
 Both are also sold by the [Merchant](https://gitlab.com/accensi/hd-addons/merchant) if you have that loaded.